 In the northeastern, southeastern, and western United States, wind conditions near the ground are often low or turbulent, limiting the amount of electricity generated from wind energy.
 Today's utility-scale wind turbines average 90 meter hub heights, but taller wind turbines could take advantage of the stronger, more consistent winds available at greater heights, increasing the number of locations that can cost-effectively produce renewable wind energy.

 In fact, the Energy Department's report, Enabling Wind Power Nationwide, shows that the key to unlocking wind energy’s potential in all 50 states is to access the stronger and more consistent winds found at increased heights above the ground.
 Continued technology advancements have the potential to unlock wind energy across an additional 700,000 square miles—or about one-fifth of the United States—and provide the opportunity for wind power to expand throughout the country.
 Unlocking this potential will require new manufacturing or installation techniques to address the transportation and logistics challenges associated with large towers.

-Expanded area of potential wind energy deployment resulting from increasing hub height from 96 to 140 meters.
+Expanded area of potential wind energy deployment resulting from increasing hub height to 140 meters.
 Image from NREL